• Media

 Additional environmental management information is found in Allegion’s CDP disclosure reporting.

-* Data is normalised to hours worked.
+1 Data is normalized to hours worked.
 To the extent actual hours worked are not available for any full-time employee, an average of 40 hours per week is used.

 Environmental management system certifications

-By 2030, we will increase the number of sites with ISO 14001:2015 (environmental management system) certification by 50%, focusing on principal production, assembly & distribution sites.
+By 2030, we will increase the number of sites with ISO 14001:2015 (environmental management system) certification by 50%, focusing on principal production, assembly and distribution sites.

 § Based on the sites listed in "Item1: Business" of the company's Form 10-K for the related year.